 #8 Essential Oils

-Many different essential oils have anti-inflammatory features, as well as natural antioxidants that help with the stress.
+Many different essential oils have anti-inflammatory features, as well as natural antioxidants that help with stress.
 You can make your own mix of essential oils and keep it close whenever you notice your under-eye area is looking puffy.

 Mix chamomile, lavender, lemon oil with water and apply it to your under-eye area.
 You can leave it on overnight.